atomist-attic/artifact-source/README.md

-A Scala library exposing the core ArtifactSource abstraction, representing a set of artifacts (probably source code) that may be read from or written to a range of sources, including the file system, a zip file, a local Git repository, or (in a separate library built on this), GitHub.
+A Scala library exposing the core ArtifactSource abstraction, representing a set of artifacts (probably source code) that may be read from or written to a range of sources, including the file system, a zip file, a local Git repository, or GitHub.

 This library is used by most Atomist Java and Scala projects.